 While concentrating on developing an attractive design, ensure that you include all pertinent information: education, credentials, work experience, professional development, etc. Assess the company’s job advertisement, if available, and make sure you have touched on all required qualifications in your cover letter.

 5. Double-check spelling and grammar.

 If you are attempting to use a “big word” but are not sure if you have incorporated it appropriately, don’t use it.
 A hiring manager can pick up right away if someone is trying to impress but failing to do so.

 6. Remain consistent between the resume and cover letter.

 7. Proofread your resume a second and third time.

 Come back about an hour later and re-read your resume and cover letter.
 You may be surprised at how many errors you missed on the first read-through.
 Also, don’t be afraid to enlist the help of a friend or family member.
 Having someone else read your documents is another excellent way to catch mistakes.

 8. List all contact information on your resume and cover letter.

-This point may also seem like a no-brainer, but it is amazing to learn how many people forget to put vital contact information on their resume and cover letter.
+This point may also seem like a no-brainer, but it is impressive to learn how many people forget to put vital contact information on their resume and cover letter.
 How is the hiring manager supposed to communicate with you?

-Make your name bigger and bolder than the rest of the information.
+Make your name more prominent and bolder than the rest of the information.
 Draw a line after your contact information to separate it from the remainder of the document.

 9. Incorporate borders to draw positive attention.

 An excellent way to improve your resume is to ensure they are visually appealing to stand out above the rest by making it different than others.
 Use a solid, double, or triple line to go around your entire document.
 You may also use a dashed (- – -) border or something a bit fancier.